Segovia, Spain | Course Details

 Students will read about some of the most analytical interventions published by leading economists and political scientists to address these questions.
 The experts’ points will be illustrated with several documentaries and cutting-edge animations.

 Intermediate Spanish (CRN: 10992)

 The aim of this course is for students to significantly improve their communications skills in Spanish, particularly their oral expression and listening comprehension, in order that their immersion in Spanish culture during their time in Segovia is successful and rewarding.
 Daily classes are taught completely in Spanish and focus on proficiency in everyday speech to facilitate interaction with the local communities.

 Exercises in grammar, syntax, and vocabulary are augmented by studies in local dialects and the culture, especially in connection with planned trips to Andalucía and Salamanca.
 We will also discuss a few aspects of local culture in Segovia, including the poetry of renowned author Antonio Machado and artist Esteban Vicente, who lived in exile in the US and has now an important museum in Segovia.

 Students will leave the class with expanded skills in spoken and written Spanish and a greater understanding of the richness of Spanish culture.

-Co-curricular excursions are an opportunity for students to immerse themselves in Spanish language and culture by visiting the historical sights of Segovia and Madrid, in addition to weekend trips to Sevilla, Córdoba, and Salamanca.
+Co-curricular excursions are an opportunity for students to immerse themselves in Spanish language and culture by visiting the historical sights of Segovia, Madrid, and Salamanca.

 The capital of Spain, Madrid’s cultural and artistic heritage blends seamlessly with its cosmopolitan modernity.
 The city’s historical legacy is evident in its medieval center dating back to the Hapsburg Empire and which houses famous landmarks, such as the expansive Plaza Mayor square and the Royal Palace.